mysqljs/mysql/Readme.md

 ## Exception Safety

 This module is exception safe.
-That means you can continue to use it, even if one of your callbacks to it throws an error which you're catching using 'uncaughtException' or a domain.
+That means you can continue to use it, even if one of your callback functions throws an error which you're catching using 'uncaughtException' or a domain.

 ## Type casting